- Public Works

 Grants Pass GIS Wins Special Achievement Award

-The City of Grants Pass was chosen as one of the elite ESRI Special Achievement in GIS (SAG) award winners from more than 300,000 Esri clients worldwide.
-Wendy Holohan, Gena Vincent and Eric Wade of the City’s Parks and Community Development Department were able to attend the awards ceremony and accept the award on the City’s behalf.
+The City of Grants Pass was chosen as one of the elite ESRI Special Achievement in GIS (SAG) award winners from more than 300,000 ESRI clients worldwide.
+Gena Vincent, Wendy Holohan, and Eric Wade of the City’s Parks and Community Development Department were able to attend the ceremony and accept the Achievement Award on behalf of the City of Grants Pass.